MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 Let's explore those segment-level actions:
     - Editing the segment
-    - Viewing the segment's members
+    - Viewing segment's members
     - Exporting the segment to a .csv file
     - Turning the segment to inactive/active (depends on it's baseline state)
     - Deleting the segment

 ## Exploring a segment: Viewing processing history and segment members
 Once selected a segment within the *Segments page*, you will get to the page that is shown below.
 This page consolidates data at the segment-level.
 The upper part of the page includes a trend graph that presents historical changes in this segment.
-As highlighted in red, you can adjust the trend's time scope (30 last days, 60 last days, etc.):
+In addition, hovering over each data point will show the member growth for that period.
+As highlighted in red, you can adjust the trend's time scope as well (30 last days, 60 last days, etc.):

 > [!div class="mx-imgBorder"]
 > ![](media/segment-time-range.png "Segment time range")